Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 The Golden Hat (Berliner Goldhut) in room 305 is one of the highlights of the Neues Museum and the Staatliche Museen zu Berlin collections.

-This 74-cm high ceremonial hat from southern Germany was hammered without a seam from a single piece of gold leaf during the late Bronze Age (1000 – 800 BC).
+This 74-cm-high ceremonial hat (29″) from southern Germany was hammered without a seam from a single piece of gold leaf during the late Bronze Age (1000 – 800 BC).
+At least 20 further instruments were used to apply the decorations.

 The Golden Hat is not only pretty to look at but had a practical use as a very advanced calendar.